EdGabrielOliveira/taskListPureJs/README.md

 # taskListPureJs
-Um exemplo simples do Trello usando apenas html, css e javascript
+A simple Trello example using html, css and pure javascript